skyway/skyway.github.io/en/js-tutorial.md

 For customers who have not completed a developer registration, do so from [Registration of the Community Edition](./signup.html).
 For those who had registered already, or have just completed the registration, [Login to Dashboard](./login.html) and create an application to obtain an API key.

+Application settings on the Dashboard are as follows.

 |Items to be set|Explanation of Items|Settings of Tutorial|
 |:--|:--|:--|